agartee/exercise-bowling-python/README.md

 The maximum score is 300, achieved by getting twelve strikes in a row within the same game (known as a perfect game).

-## Assignment
+## Application Description

-Create an application that will track scoring a bowling game for a single player.
-For this exercise, there need not be a user interface; unit test functions are sufficient.
+A module that will track scoring a bowling game for a single player.
+This is a training tool used to help mentor junior developers.

-### Additional Requirements
+### Noteworthy Requirements for Mentees

 - The API of the program should be simple.
-There should not have to be any state tracking outside of the game code itself (such as which frame to record a score on).
+- There should not have to be any state tracking outside of the game code itself (e.g.s which frame to record a score on).
 - Be consistent with language (e.g. "roll" and "throw" are often used, just pick one and stick with it).
 - Only valid rolls/throws should be accepted by the application (e.g. 0-10 pins, no more than 10 total pins in a standard frame, etc.)
-- The rolls/throws should not be mutable outside of the intended API functions, properties, etc.
+- One should not be able to make rolls/throws outside of the intended API functions, properties, etc.